 - You Will Experience Aches and Pains

 When emotional pain is bad enough, the body begins to experience symptoms of physical pain as well.
 This physical pain can manifest itself in the form of chest pains, tense muscles, stomach aches, body aches, and even headaches.
-This happens because of the section of the brain that deals with painful emotions also deals with physical pain.
+This happens because the section of the brain that deals with painful emotions also deals with physical pain.

 - You May Experience Hair Loss